-- 81. Form A6 will be accompanied by a Form M (authorising release of a body for disposal) or a Form N (authorising release of body part(s) for disposal).
+90. Form A6 will be accompanied by a Form M (authorising release of a body for disposal) or a Form N (authorising release of body part(s) for disposal).
 Form M or Form N will be signed by a doctor, pathologist or licensed teacher of anatomy.
-Form A6 can be completed by a person who has been authorised by the doctor, pathologist or licensed teacher of anatomy who completed Form M or Form N. - 81.1.
-Following a hospital arranged post mortem and the hospital is applying for the cremation of any retained body parts. - 81.2.
-Following an anatomical examination by one of the Scottish universities and the university is applying for the cremation of a whole body. - 81.3.
-Following an anatomical examination by one of the Scottish universities and the university is applying for the cremation of retained body parts. - 82.
-It is not necessary for the cremation authority to verify that the person is authorised as the person completing the cremation application form will declare on the form that they have the right to make the application.
-However, the cremation authority is entitled to make any enquiries about the application form considered necessary in order to be satisfied that the cremation can go ahead. - 83.
-The form does not include a section for cremation of a whole body after a hospital arranged post mortem as the body is returned to the next of kin to make the arrangements, which they would do using Form A1, if cremation is the chosen method.
-Also, if a body/ body part has been returned to a family after anatomical examination and the family (or nominated person) is applying for the cremation they will do so using Form A1. - 84.
-When the application is for cremation after an anatomical examination it should be completed by a representative of the university's anatomy school (Form A6).
+Form A6 can be completed by a person who has been authorised by the doctor, pathologist or licensed teacher of anatomy who completed Form M or Form N.

+- 90.1.
+Following a hospital arranged post mortem and the hospital is applying for the cremation of any retained body parts. - 90.2.
+Following an anatomical examination by one of the Scottish universities and the university is applying for the cremation of a whole body. - 90.3.
+Following an anatomical examination by one of the Scottish universities and the university is applying for the cremation of retained body parts.

+91. It is not necessary for the cremation authority to verify that the person is authorised as the person completing the cremation application form will declare on the form that they have the right to make the application.
+However, the cremation authority is entitled to make any enquiries about the application form considered necessary in order to be satisfied that the cremation can go ahead.

+92. The form does not include a section for cremation of a whole body after a hospital arranged post mortem as the body is returned to the next of kin to make the arrangements, which they would do using Form A1, if cremation is the chosen method.
+Also, if a body/ body part has been returned to a family after anatomical examination and the family (or nominated person) is applying for the cremation they will do so using Form A1.

+93. When the application is for cremation after an anatomical examination it should be completed by a representative of the university's anatomy school (Form A6).
 When a body is sent for cremation from an anatomy school, the cremation authority should not accept a Form A1 (or an old Form A) which has previously been completed by the next of kin at the time the body was donated to the university.
 The anatomy school can have possession of a body for up to 3 years and it is the anatomy school's representative who is applying for the cremation, not the next of kin.

-Form A7: Application for the cremation of body parts following anatomical examination where the deceased died before 14 February 1988 body parts, including those which cannot be identified, which came into the possession of the anatomy school before 14 February 1988.
-This is the date that the relevant changes to legislation on anatomy came into effect.
+Form A7: Application for the cremation of body parts following anatomical examination where the deceased died before 14 February 1988

+94. It is anticipated that there will be few applications for this type of cremation.
+Some body parts held by anatomy schools from before that date cannot be identified and the 2016 Act has made provision for these to be able to be cremated.
+Form A7 will only be used where there are body parts, including those which cannot be identified, which came into the possession of the anatomy school before 14 February 1988.
+This is the date that the relevant changes to legislation on anatomy came into effect7.
 Where any remains are in such a condition that they cannot be cremated, cremation authorities can refuse to accept them or can return them to the anatomy school for alternative disposal (burial).